frictionlessdata/frictionless-py/docs/guides/validation-checks.md

 ## Regulation Checks

-In the contrary to heuristic checks, regulation checks gives you an ability to provide additional rules for your data.
+Contrary to heuristic checks, regulation checks give you the ability to provide additional rules for your data.
 Use the `checks` argument of the `validate` function to active one or more of these checks.

 ### Forbidden Value

-This check ensures that some field doesn't have any blacklisted values.
+This check ensures that some field doesn't have any forbidden or denylist values.
 For example:

 ```python title="Python"
 from pprint import pprint